Vanguard

+In naval warfare the van is the advance ship, or fleet, that will make the initial engagement with an enemy fleet.

 History

 The vanguard derives from the traditional division of a medieval army into three battles or wards; the Van, the Main (or Middle), and the Rear.
 The term originated from the medieval French avant-garde, i.e. "the advance guard".
 The vanguard would lead the line of march and would deploy first on the field of battle, either in front of the other wards or to the right if they deployed in line.

 The makeup of the vanguard of a 15th century Burgundian army is a typical example.
 This consisted of: